pascallanger/DIY-Multiprotocol-TX-Module/docs/Transmitters.md

 Since the module supports literally hundreds of protocol/sub-protocol/options combinations, you must select which of these will map to the 15 positions on the switch.
 Refer to the [Compiling and Programming](Compiling.md) page for information on how to do his.

-Telemetry is available as a serial output on the TX pin of the Atmega328p using the FrSky hub format for Hubsan, FrSkyD, FrSkyX and DSM format for DSM2/X.  The serial paramets depends on the protocol:
+Telemetry is available as a serial output on the TX pin of the Atmega328p using the FrSky hub format for Hubsan, FrSkyD, FrSkyX and DSM format for DSM2/X.  The serial parameters depends on the protocol:

 Protocol|Serial Parameters
 --------|-----------------